Adamishere/WFH_COV19/README.md

 # Conclusions

-This simulation shows that for reducing the spread of the COVID-19 virus, working from home can reduce the changes an employee infects their coworkers before they are symptomatic.
+This simulation shows that for reducing the spread of the COVID-19 virus, working from home can reduce the chances an employee infects their coworkers before they are symptomatic.
 The more days working from home, the less time an infected employee spends in the office.
 It also doesn't matter what day you chose.